 Submissions to the expert should be robust

-After assessing the strength of arguments and deciding to proceed, the determination will ultimately be based on the information provided to the expert.
-If the parties proceed to an expert determination process, each will be required to provide information to the expert in support of its positions on the disputed items.
-Many expert determination processes are conducted solely in writing.
-As a result, the parties will typically have only two opportunities to provide information to the expert – the initial and rebuttal submissions.
+If a dispute does occur that is submitted for an expert determination, such a determination will ultimately be reached based on the information provided to the expert.
+In an expert determination process, each party will be required to provide information to the expert in support of its respective positions on the disputed items.
+Many expert determinations are conducted solely in writing and, as a result, the parties will typically have only two opportunities to provide information to the expert – the initial and rebuttal submissions.
 Sometimes a third opportunity is available through providing responses to the expert’s interrogatories or requests, but only if the expert makes such requests.
 The limited opportunities to provide information to the expert in support of a party’s positions heightens the importance of the completeness and quality of the submissions.

 The initial submission is each party’s first opportunity to provide detailed information to the expert supporting their positions.
 Beyond a detailed discussion of the disputed items, there are a few other categories of information that each party should cover to provide context.